-(Main reference: section 9D and section 25BC of the Act: clauses 13 and 45 of the Draft Bill)
+(Main reference: section 9D of the Act: clause 15)

-In order to close a loophole created by the fact that the current CFC rules do not capture foreign companies held by interposed foreign trusts and foundations the 2017 draft TLAB proposes that CFC rules be extended so that foreign companies held through a foreign trust or foreign foundation and whose financial statements from part of the consolidated financial statements, as defined in the IFRS 10, of a resident company betreated as a CFC.
+In order to close a loophole created by the fact that the current CFC rules do not capture foreign companies held by interposed foreign trusts and foundations the 2017 draft TLAB proposes that CFC rules be extended so that foreign companies held through a foreign trust or foreign foundation and whose financial statements from part of the consolidated financial statements, as defined in the IFRS 10, of a resident company be treated as a CFC.
 Further, it is proposed that new rules be introduced to deem any distributions made by a foreign trust or foreign foundation that holds shares in a foreign company that would have been regarded as a CFC if no foreign trust or foundation was interposed to be income in the hands of South African tax residents.